 IYENGAR

-IYENGAR yoga and ASTANGA yoga has been developed in the same lineage.
+IYENGAR yoga and ASTANGA yoga have been developed in the same lineage.
 The names of the persons who developed these styles are BKS.
 Iyengar and Pattabhi.
-Both of them were taught by Tirumala Krishnamacharya.
+Tirumala Krishnamacharya taught both of them.
 Most of the asanas [poses] are the same in IYENGAR and ASTANGA but their beginning is different.
 If you are trying to the subtitles of correct alignments then IYENGAR yoga is one for you.
-IYENGAR yoga can be practiced at age and is good for those with injuries.
+IYENGAR yoga can be practiced at any age and is good for those with injuries.
 There is not much jumping in the IYENGAR yoga so it will not raise your heartbeat.
 But you will be amazed when you see how challenging it is both physically and mentally.

 HATHA

-Hatha yoga is a generic word with a meaning of “any type of yoga teaches physical postures”.
-Hatha yoga is the most taught yoga in the west.
+Hatha yoga is a generic word with the meaning of “any type of yoga teaches physical postures”.
+This yoga is the most taught yoga in the West.
 Mostly you will not sweat when you’re leaving the class but be relaxed, feel longer and looser and hatha yoga is a very gentle yoga class.
-Its all about how perfect you are in your basics in this slower-moving class.
-You must hold each pose for a few breaths.
+It’s all about how perfect you are in your basics in this slower-moving class.
+It would be best if you held each pose for a few breaths.
 Hatha yoga is a gentle physical practice.
 It is best for beginners because of its slower-moving poses.
 Hatha is the best class for those who are starting to learn yoga.
 The ASTANGA, IYENGAR, POWER YOGA are all hatha yoga.
-The word Hatha can be translated in many ways will full, forceful, a yoga of activity, sun[ha] and moon [tha].
+The word Hatha can be translated in many ways full, forceful, a yoga of activity, sun[ha] and moon [tha].

 BIKRAM

-In the 1970s a person named Bikram Choudhury an Indian yogi developed the school of yoga where classes were taken in rooms artificially heated to 105 degrees and 40 percent humidity.
+In the 1970s a person named Bikram Choudhury an Indian yogi developed the school of yoga where classes were taken in rooms artificially heated to 105 degrees and 40 per cent humidity.
 Every Bikram studio practices the same poses for 90 minutes.
 If you go to a Bikram class you will sweat as you have never before as you work through 26 different poses which will make your body full of sweat.
-And these poses also stretch and strengthen your muscles and compress and rinse the organs of your body. just like the ashtanga a Bikram class follows the same sequence asanas or poses.
+These poses also stretch and strengthen your muscles and compress and rinse the organs of your body. just like the ashtanga a Bikram class follows the same sequence asanas or poses.
 But only the sequence of Bikram is different from the one of Ashtanga.
-Bikram class can be the favorite of one who likes to sweat.
+Bikram class can be the favourite of one who likes to sweat.

 RESTORATIVE

-Restorative yoga is an effective way to relax and soothe frayed nerves and heals the brain and body with simple poses for 20 minutes.
-Restorative yoga is very similar to yin yoga.
+Restorative yoga is one of the Yoga Types for Beginners effective way to relax and soothe frayed nerves and heals the brain and body with simple poses for 20 minutes.
+This yoga is very similar to yin yoga.
 Blocks, blankets, bolsters and other props are used in these classes to allow students to go into their passive poses so that their body can feel the benefits of the particular pose without any effort.
 Most of the studios and gyms offer restorative classes every Friday night.
 Restorative yoga is more recharging than a nap.

 KUNDALINI